maiani/thermalspin/README.md

 ### Continue a simulation
 Inside the ./simulation directory there will be saved four files:
 - `params.json`            Parameters of the simulation
 - `state.npy`              End state of the simulation
 - `snapshots.npy`          Snapshosts of the sistems at various steps of the simulation
-- `snapshots_t.npy`   Step number of the snapshots taken
+- `snapshots_params.npy`   Parameters when the snapshosts were taken
 - `results.npy`            Energy and magnetization of each snapshot

 If now run again the simulation with
 ```